 It is important to know that a Justices of the Peace are volunteers.
 They offer their services to the community free of charge and receive no payment.
 Justices contribute their time freely to the community.

 It is very likely that there will be a Justice of the Peace in your neighbourhood.
-You may find one located at any of the JP Service Desks located in your local Shopping Mall, Library or Citizen Advice Bureau around Auckland, or if a desk is not operating you may locate one using the Find a JP link.
+You may find one located at any of the JP Service Desks located in your local Shopping Mall, Library or Citizen Advice Bureau around Auckland, or if a desk is not operating you may locate one using the JP Locator or Find a JP link.
 If you are utilising the services of a Justice at home you should always schedule an appointment and agree on timings ahead of the visit.